 One of the most beloved buildings in Chicago sits at the southern end of the LaSalle Street canyon.
-The imposing Art Deco Chicago Board of Trade Building is on the same site as an earlier Chicago Board of Trade Building™ from 1885.
-The current structure was the tallest building in Chicago upon its completion.
-It's notable for its three-story statue of Ceres, goddess of grain, and its stunning multi-story lobby.
+The Chicago Board of Trade (CBOT) Building is on the same site as an earlier Chicago Board of Trade Building from 1885.
+Completed in 1930, the imposing Art Deco structure was the tallest building in Chicago for 35 years until surpassed by the Richard J. Daley Center.
+It is notable for its 30-foot-tall statue of Ceres, the goddess of grain, and its stunning multi-story lobby.